cheezymousehouse825/Email-Spammer-V2/README.md

 ## Installation

-You can download the python files and install all the libraries, or you can go to the [latest release](https://github.com/ohgodmanyo/Email-Spammer-V2/releases/tag/v0.0.1)
+You can download the python files and install all the libraries, or you can go to the [releases tab](https://github.com/ohgodmanyo/Email-Spammer-V2/releases/)

 ## Directions